 Unlike while on your cell phone, you’re sharing a few VHF channels with thousands of other boating radio users.
 Aimless, long-winded chitchatting ties up the frequency you are on and forces others who might need to get a message through to stand by and wait until you’re finished.
 Keep your on-air conversations short.

 Tip: If you want to sound like a pro on the radio, learn to use certain words.
-Pro words (see “VHF Vocabulary”) are a sort of verbal shorthand developed to abbreviate communications and make what you’re saying crystal clear.
-Check out the sidebar for a list of the most common and useful.
+Pro words (see below) are a sort of verbal shorthand developed to abbreviate communications and make what you’re saying crystal clear.

 VHF Vocabulary: In Laymen’s Terms

 Over – I’ve completed my message and am asking the other party to reply.